CSA Pick-Up at the Farm

 - Can I come to the farm to pick up my share and/or do u-pick sometimes?

 If you register for the delivery option, you can still come to the farm to pick up and/or do your u-pick if you wish!
-Please email us by noon on the Monday of the week you wish to come to the farm to organize your pick-up.
+Please email us by noon on the Monday of the week you wish to come to the farm if you would prefer to pick up your box on the farm as well.

 - As a delivery member who doesn’t come to the farm, do I receive u-pick items?